svdka/vvvv_modules/README.md

 Could be mucher cleaner, this thing just writes until you stop in, no counting feedback on files & so on, but it does what I needed it for.

+<H3>module_aligntonormals</H3>
+Everything is in the title, with resampling everything on CPU not very efficient :)